electrikmilk/astral-desktop/README.md

 # Astral

-Astral is a web desktop built on a Vue/Laravel stack that allows you to project into a remote machine via web browser.
+Astral is a web desktop built on top of Laravel with a fluid UI that allows you to project into a remote machine via a web browser.

 **📣 WIP 📣**

+Everything you see here is subject to change, as I not only technically started this project a year or two ago, but there are many ways I would like to improve the project.
+I'm not sure if the desktop metaphor always works or is preferred either.
+It would also be nice if it were more responsive and could be used on a mobile web browser; basically, it should eventually be a PWA.

 ## Current Use Case